Royal Mail Barcode Scanner

 Postal service

 The Royal Mail barcode system is primarily used to automate mail sorting, tracking, and delivery within the UK.
 The barcode is located above the delivery address.
+Customers can use the contained tracking codes for mailing analytics.

 Advantages of Royal Mail barcodes